 Much salmon is sold in sealed packages in the meat case, and it's impossible to know what you're getting unless the package is opened.
 When buying salmon packaged like this, you can test the flesh for firmness and freshness.
 Press your finger into the fish.
 If it's fresh, it will spring back to its original shape…if it doesn't spring back, it may be spoiled or partially spoiled.

 If you're not sure of the freshness, ring the butcher and ask that the package be opened so you can smell the salmon.
 The butcher should be happy to do that for you.
-If you're not happy with it, the butcher can repackage it and try to sell it to someone less "salmon saavy" than you.
 If the butcher won't open the package for you, talk to the store manager or shop elsewhere.

 When you are buying salmon, you may see many different varieties.
 Many of the types of salmon go by more than one name, so it can get confusing.
 Here are some of the types of salmon you may find, along with a description of their characteristics.